develprr/metamatic-blog/_posts/2023-08-15-tame-pandas-with-pydantic-to-be-king-of-the-jungle.markdown

 ![type-checking]({{ site.baseurl }}/assets/pydantic-panda.png)

+Let us imagine that you are [Tarzan](https://en.wikipedia.org/wiki/Tarzan) and you fight the horrible and furious killer Pandas of the Jungle and finaly beat them.
-After you have tamed the Pandas and you want to open their locked cage and slip a key into the lock, you certainly don't want to break the key or the lock if you accidentally insert the wrong key into the lock hole.
+Now after you have tamed them  you want to open their locked cage to feed them.

+When you insert the key into the lock, you certainly don't want to break the key or the lock if you accidentally insert the wrong key into the lock hole.
 Ideally, the key should not fit in at all if it isn't the right one!

-Amazingly, people are facing a similar situation every time when they write some software code.
+Amazingly, also people of the city face similar situations every time when they write some software code.
 Naturally, when you implement your functions you want to be sure that it's not possible to pass wrong parameters to your functions.